ch264/ch264/README.md

 #### DocuSign and GoogleAPI Hackathon 3
 * 3rd prize winner <br />
-In 2019 I participated in the DocuSign Hackathon in San Francisco.
+In 2019 I participated in the [DocuSign & Google CLoud Hackathon](https://www.docusign.com/blog/dsdev-momentum-hackathon-2019) in San Francisco.
 Our team Wilder Voices created an IOs app to save memories at particular spots inside national parks.

 <!--
 ## Technologies and Tools